hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 For example, if a new candidate roster is set via the API, but its hash evaluates to the hash of the existing candidate roster, the new roster will be discarded.
 That is, the operation has no effect.

+## Data storage

+### State

+All the data related to Active and Candidate Roster will be stored in the State.

+Two new objects will be added to the state:

+1. A `RosterState` singleton object that will store the current candidate roster hash and a list of round numbers and hashes of the active roster used to sign each round.
+2. A map of rosters, keyed by roster’s hash - ```Map<Hash<Roster>, Roster>```.
+All candidate and active rosters will be stored here.
+   When a new candidate roster is received, it will be stored in this map, with the `RosterState`'s current candidate roster hash updated.

+### On Disk

+There will continue to be components used in creating the Roster - such as the private EC (elliptic curve) key, the RSA private key and the signing X509Certificate certificate - that will be stored on disk.
+However, it is at the discretion of the Services team to manage the lifecycle of these files, and not the platform.

+There will not be any other separate artifacts from this proposal stored directly on disk.

 ## Services changes (Inversion of control)

 The current startup procedure will be altered as follows